collei/collei-framework/README.md

 domain.

 ## How to Use

+### Starting dev
 1. Set up a working web server environment (preferably Apache 2.4) with PHP 7.4 or higher.
+2. Clone this repo into a folder into that server.
+3. Run `composer update` and `composer dump-autoloader`.
-2. Create (or update your existing) .htaccess file and add the following lines:
+4. Create (or update your existing) .htaccess file and add the following lines:
 ```
 # do not forget turing the engine on
 RewriteEngine on